-There’s no better place to talk about practical money skills than at home, so kids can ask questions—and make mistakes—in a safe space.
+There’s no better place to talk about practical money skills and financial literacy for teens than as a family at home, so kids can ask questions—and make mistakes—in a safe space.
 After all, no one is more interested in kids’ financial futures than their parents.

 1. It gives kids accurate information

 Not teaching your kids about money now can have repercussions down the line.
 While teens are taught aspects of financial literacy at school, they may also absorb incorrect information from friends, peers, or other adults in their lives with poor money-management skills.

 2. It helps them understand the difference between needs and wants